-

 Leave a comment

-I’m still looking for signs of life, finding it hard to believe that it’s dead.
+To start with, the pain: I’m still looking for signs of life, finding it hard to believe that it’s dead.
 But every day it looks deader than the day before.
-The damage was done during that cold week in february, but at first it seemed … Continue reading
+The damage was done during that cold week in february, … Continue reading

 Posted in gardens